wendytso/journal-bot-server/README.md

 <!-- Installation Requirements -->
 ### Installation Requirements

+This is the server side repo.
+For the client side, visit: https://github.com/anagelberg/journal-bot-client

 1. Get a free API Key at [https://cohere.com/](Sign up at https://www.cohere.ai/ to obtain an API key)
 2. Clone the repo
    ```sh